raw-phil/bs/README.md

 ```

 ### HEAD
-Same as GET, but does not send the response content, only the headers are sent in response.
+Same as GET, but does not send the response content, only headers are sent.
 ```bash
 $ curl -I 127.0.0.1:8080/